What is an MDR solution?

 The core capabilities should include:

 • 24×7 remotely-delivered detection and response functions.
-The MDR solution provides around-the-clock monitoring and analysis of attacks, allowing analysts to rapidly address threats.
+MDR provides around-the-clock monitoring and analysis of attacks, allowing analysts to rapidly address threats.

 • Turnkey delivery.
 The MDR solution should include a standard playbook of workflows, procedures, analytics, and telemetry.
 The solution should also integrate with third-party detection and response technologies.